tylerbrazier/dotfiles/README.md

 In either case, the local `<branch>` will track `<remote>/<branch>`.
 This is useful when starting a new feature branch or grabbing one that was started on another machine.

-    git up

-Add everything to the index, commit, and push.
-This is a fast alternative to typing the common sequence of commands.

-    git down

-Add everything to the index, stash, fetch all, merge, and pop stash.
-This is a quick way to update your local branch.

     git out [<remote>] <branch>